 - the duty to inform the other conservator of the children in a timely manner of significant information concerning the health, education, and welfare of the children; and

 - the duty to inform the other conservator of the children if the conservator resides with for at least thirty days, marries, or intends to marry a person who the conservator knows is registered as a sex offender under chapter 62 of the Code of Criminal Procedure or is currently charged with an offense for which on conviction the person would be required to register under that chapter.

 THE OTHER PARENT STILL GETS VISITATION

 Under the family code, both parents are encouraged to ensure the welfare of the child.
-Even one of parent is awarded sole custody, both parents are expected to act in a manner that ensures the the best interest of the child.
+Even one parent is awarded sole custody, and both parents are expected to act in a manner that ensures the best interest of the child.

 Does a history of domestic violence or any other criminal past record matter in a custody case?

 In Texas, there is a presumption under the law that parents should be named as joint managing conservators.
 To determine the appropriate conservatorship of the child, the court will use the "best interests of the child" standard.
 When determining if parents should be appointed Joint or Sole conservators, the "best interests of the child" standard considers many factors, including whether:

 - The child’s desires

 - The emotional and physical needs of the child, now and in the future

 - Danger to the child, now and in the future